eliranwong/ChromeOSLinux/README.md

 > pcmanfm-qt --desktop-pref=general

+Remarks: use 'pcmanfm' instead of 'pcmanfm-qt' on wayland, as Wayland does not support QWindow::requestActivate().

 We also tested several other file managers on Chome OS:

 * nautilus does not work with fcitx